Millennium Bulk Terminals Longview (MBTL) proposal

 Millennium Bulk Terminals – Longview, LLC (MBTL), with members Ambre Energy North America and Arch Coal, has submitted an application for a proposed coal export terminal at the site of the former Reynolds Aluminum smelter, in Cowlitz County.
 The terminal would ultimately export up to 44 million metric tons of coal annually (please note that metric tons are different from U.S. tons, 44 million metric tons = 48.5 million tons).

-The scoping period for the environmental impact statement (EIS) for the Millennium Bulk Terminals - Longview Coal Export Terminal project closed Nov.
-18, 2013.
 During scoping, comments to assist in a decision of what impacts to analyze in an environmental impact statement (EIS) were gathered.

 - Sept.
 17 — Cowlitz Expo Center, Longview, more than 1,300 attendees